hirak99/steam_deck_encryption/README.md

 The set up process is generally safe.
 However, please understand the process first before going through it.

-## Step 0: Unblacklist tpm

-1. Remove `blackist=tpm` from /etc/default/grub.
-This is needed to be able to use encryption with LUKS.
-2. Run `sudo update-grub` and reboot.

-NOTE: After you have done this once, every time Steam OS updates you will need to run only step 2 above.

 ## Step 1: Create an encrypted container, and copy your home to it
 This is required only one time, to create the filesystem container for your encrypted home.